-The curriculum is structured to be completed in three years, normally covering two reading years (comprised of two semesters each), an intensive week-long summer course directly preceding each reading year, and a final research and thesis composition year.
-Written essay-style examinations are administered at the conclusion of each semester.
+Written essay-style examinations are administered at the conclusion of each course.
 The grading scheme is as follows: P+ (pass with distinction); P (pass); P- (pass, below average); and F (fail).
 Students may continue in the reading portions of the program while carrying failing grades, but will not be eligible to enter the thesis phase.
-Students who complete the reading semesters and intensive courses but who cannot or choose not to complete the research and thesis phase are eligible for a non-degree graduate certificate in pastoral counseling issued jointly by the Antiochian House of Studies and the Antiochian Orthodox Institute for Pastoral Counseling.
+Students who complete the reading terms and intensive courses but who cannot or choose not to complete the research and thesis phase are eligible for a non-degree graduate certificate in pastoral counseling issued jointly by the Antiochian House of Studies and the Antiochian Orthodox Institute for Pastoral Counseling.

 Final examination essay topics can be found in advance in the “focus questions” section of each course syllabus.
-Students will please note, however that the syllabus as posted below – including the ‘focus questions’ – are subject to minor changes from year to year.
-In case of such changes, students will be given an updated syllabus at least one semester prior to the start date of any affected course.
+Students will please note, however that the syllabus as posted below – including the “focus questions” – are subject to minor changes from year to year.
+In case of such changes, students will be given an updated syllabus at least one term prior to the start date of any affected course.

-Completed examinations must be submitted to the appropriate mentor on or before the deadlines given with the examination questions.
+Completed examinations must be submitted to the appropriate faculty member on or before the deadlines given with the syllabus.
 If necessary, a student may request an extension of the deadline from the appropriate mentor.
-If the student desires to rewrite an examination for which he or she received a failing grade, he or she may do so with the consent of the appropriate mentor.
+If the student desires to rewrite an examination for which he or she received a failing grade, he or she may do so with the consent of the appropriate faculty member.
 Only one rewrite per examination is permitted.